OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 Auth Attributes
 --------------------------------------------------------------------------------
-Due to our new auth system, we need to create new attributes for keep information of our account in a more secure way, opennebula will tell you how to lidiate with these changes.

-When you succesfully executed onehost create with -t option, your default editor will open, we are going to show you an example of how you can complete this area:
+After succesfully executing onehost create with -t option, your default editor will open.
+An example follows of how you can complete this area:
 .. code::

     EC2_ACCESS = "this_is_my_ec2_access_key_identificator"